chris-sanders/chris-sanders.github.io/_drafts/2019-02-10-bundle-weechat.md

 files to see your keys.

-We will also need some information from the server that we want to connect to, it can be retrieved with the `get-config` action once Wireguard is deployed.
+We will also need some information from the server that we want to connect to, it can be retrieved with the `get-config` action after Wireguard is deployed.

 ```bash
 $ juju run-action wireguard/0 get-config --wait